Breads

 Socca - Neapolitan Flat Bread

-Vegetarian, Parve, and Lactose Free not really a bread but not a cake either but even though it would traditionally be served at tea time in England I find that it is excellent for breakfast and toasts well.
+It would be traditionally be served at tea time in England I find that it is excellent for breakfast and toasts well.
 Wonderful with marmalade and the soya and optional seeds make it very good for ladies of a certain age!

 Makes a 900g or (2lb) loaf tin